Indoor or Outdoor? How to Choose the Best Way to Start Seeds

 What Is Direct Sowing?

-• Prefer cooler temperatures for germination
+• Prefer cooler soil for sprouting

 What Is Indoor Seed Starting?

-How Your Gardening Zone Affects Seed Starting Decisions
+How Your Gardening Zone Changes the Game

 USDA Plant Hardiness Zone Map with color-coded regions indicating average minimum winter temperatures across the United States.

-Here’s a general rule:
+Here’s a general rule of thumb:

-Vegetables That Should Be Direct Sown
+Vegetables That Do Best When Direct Sown

-Root Vegetables
+Root Vegetables (They Hate Being Moved)

 • Carrots